CMU-SAFARI/SparseP/README.md

 ```

 ## Repository Structure
-We point out next the repository structure and some important folders and files.
+We point out next the repository structure and some important folders and files.<br>
-The "spmv" directory includes all the 1D- and 2D-partitioned SpMV kernels of <i>SparseP</i> software package, i.e., 9 1D-partitioned and 16 2D-partitioned SpMV kernels.
+The "spmv" directory includes all the 1D- and 2D-partitioned SpMV kernels of <i>SparseP</i> software package, i.e., 9 1D-partitioned and 16 2D-partitioned SpMV kernels.<br>
-The "inputs" directory includes a bash script to download matrix files (in mtx format) from the [Suite Sparse Matrix Collection](https://sparse.tamu.edu/).
+The "inputs" directory includes a bash script to download matrix files (in mtx format) from the [Suite Sparse Matrix Collection](https://sparse.tamu.edu/).<br>
-The "scripts" directory includes python3 scripts to run experiments for the 1D- and 2D-partitioned SparseP kernels.
+The "scripts" directory includes python3 scripts to run experiments for the 1D- and 2D-partitioned SparseP kernels.<br>

 ```
 .